How Should I Cut Concrete for a Flush-Mount Lift?

 Step 2: Drill about 1" beyond the length and width of the lift's dimensions

-This is one of the most important steps.
 Be sure to mark your pouring or cutout lines carefully.
 An eighth-inch mistake might as well be a mile.
 We indicate that your concrete cuts should be about an inch beyond the measurements of the flush-mount lift's platforms.
-Additionally, the depth is generally 4-3/8" (111 mm).
+The required pour depth is generally 4-3/8" (111 mm).
 (Check your user manual for exact dimensions.)

 Example: The MDS-6LPF has frames that are 1,700 mm long and 484 mm wide.
 Therefore, we recommend pouring or cutting a concrete patch that is 1,725 mm long and 508 mm wide.
 We simply add 25 mm (about 1") to each dimension (still pouring 111 mm deep), so the lift platforms fit comfortably in the sub-surface cutout.
 This also leaves ample room for any bolts or valves that will accompany some models.